wrr/drop/README.md

 Drop configuration file (by default stored in `~/.drop/config`) specifies which files should be exposed from your home dir to Drop home dir.
-Most or all config files that you expose to Drop should be exposed read-only.
-This is because sandboxed programs shouldn't be able to write to any files that are executed outside of Drop (such as bash configs):
+Config files that you expose to Drop should in most cases be exposed read-only.
+This is because sandboxed programs shouldn't be able to write to any files that are executed outside of a sandbox (such as bash configs):

 ```console
 (drop)alice@shodan:~/code/web-app$ echo "evil-command" >> ~/.bashrc
 bash: /home/alice/.bashrc: Read-only file system
 ```

-Drop configuration also allow-lists which environment variables are exposed to Drop.
+Drop configuration also specifies which environment variables are exposed to Drop.
 Most environment variables, with the exception of the ones that store secrets, are safe to expose:
 ```console